 Just two and a half hours outside of bustling Mexico City, our safe and sleepy farming community offers a tranquil respite to big city life, an opportunity to kick back and relax in a bucolic village nestled in a valley that lies at the entry of the Cerro Pelón Monarch Butterfly Sanctuary.
-When you stay with us you can lounge on our lawn, watch the sunset, go bird watching, ride horses, relax in front of a fire, visit local cottage industries, hike in the adjoining forest, catch trout, learn how to make Mexican food, or stargaze from our rooftop at night.
-In short, you’ll get to have a firsthand experience of small town life in an ejido in rural Mexico.
+When you stay with us in Macheros, you can lounge on our lawn, watch the sunset, go bird watching, ride horses, visit local cottage industries, hike in the adjoining forest, catch trout, learn how to make Mexican food, or stargaze from our rooftop at night.
+In short, you’ll get to have a firsthand experience of small town life in an ejido in the rural hinterlands of the State of Mexico.

 Most people visit us from November to March because of our proximity to Cerro Pelón.
 Although Cerro Pelón is usually the second most populous monarch butterfly roost after better-known El Rosario, it’s the least touristy and most pristine of the four sanctuaries open to the public.
 Because there are fewer visitors on Cerro Pelon, you can have a quieter, more intimate butterfly experience.